pr-pilot-labs/social-media/README.md

   --help  Show this message and exit.

 Commands:
-  draft          Answer a few questions and create a new draft generate-post  Generate a post for a specific platform
+  distribute      Write content for distributing a post on social media draft           Answer a few questions and create a new draft edit-post       Make changes to a post generate-post   Generate a post for a specific platform pr-description  Generate PR Title & Description
 ```

 ### 1️⃣ Draft